 The information you provide is collected under the authority of the Customs Act, Proceeds of Crime (Money Laundering) and Terrorist Financing Act and Agricultural and Agri-Food Administrative Monetary Penalties Act for the purpose of providing redress to a commercial enterprise or individual traveller who disagree with a decision of the CBSA regarding the issuance of an enforcement action.
 The information may be disclosed to CBSA officials for program evaluation, trend analysis, and statistical data collection or to CBSA stakeholders, the Department of Justice, Canada Revenue Agency, and Public Services and Procurement Canada as a consistent use by those who may be involved in the processing of the appeal.

 Individuals have the right of access to and/or can make corrections to their personal information under the Privacy Act.
-The information collected is described within Info Source under the CBSA ADM 101, Enforcement Appeals, Personal Information Bank CBSA PPU 005 which is detailed at https://www.cbsa-asfc.gc.ca/agency-agence/reports-rapports/pia-efvp/atip-aiprp/infosource-eng.html (opens in a separate window or tab).
+The information collected is described within Info Source under the CBSA ADM 101 and CBSA ADM 103, Enforcement Appeals, Personal Information Bank CBSA PPU 005 which is detailed at https://www.cbsa-asfc.gc.ca/agency-agence/reports-rapports/pia-efvp/atip-aiprp/infosource-eng.html (opens in a separate window or tab).

 Recourse is offering email communication by either encrypted email or unencrypted email.
 Due to the unprotected nature of the Internet, you have the option to request communication by encrypted email which entails that all documents sent by the Recourse Directorate will be encrypted and password protected.
 A password to decrypt and view documents will be communicated to you.
 If you opt for unencrypted email communication, documents will be sent unprotected.

 *If you request a review of an enforcement action or a trusted traveller decision, please note that the decision is always sent via registered mail; it will not be emailed to you.